EHMD28/ChefSuggest/README.md

 Chef Suggest is a meal-suggestion program that comes equipped with a lot of functionality designed to help you decide what to make every day.
-There is a desktop and Android version (not IOS). **This project is still currently under development, so you won't be able to use it.**
+There is a desktop and Android version (not IOS). **The desktop version is finished, but the mobile version is still under development.**

 I decided to keep the code for the desktop and Android project in the same repository for ease of code reuse.
 See [desktop](desktop/) directory for